josherrickson/stata-regression/stata_markdown/05-regression.md

 Next, the top right part has a series of measures.

 - Regression performs complete case analysis - any observations missing any variable involved in this model is ignored in the model.
 (See [multiple imputation](multiple-imputation.html) for details on getting around this.)
 Check "Number of obs" to ensure the number of observations is what you expect.
-Here, the data has 74 rows, so the regression model is using all the data (there is no missingness in `mpg`, `weight` or `displacement`).
+Here, the data has 5,686 rows, so the regression model is using all the data (there is no missingness in the variables involved in the model^[There likely was, but the RECS does data imputation for you.].
-- The F-test which follows ("F(2, 71)"^[The 2 and 71 are degrees of freedom.
-They don't typically add any interpretation.] and "Prob > F") is testing the null hypothesis that all coefficients are 0.
+- The F-test which follows ("F(<<dd_display: %9.0g e(df_m)>>, <<dd_display: %9.0g e(df_r)>>)"^[The <<dd_display: %9.0g e(df_m)>> and
+  <<dd_display: %9.0g e(df_r)>> are degrees of freedom.
+They don't typically add any interpretation.] and "Prob > F") is testing the null hypothesis
+  that all coefficients are 0.
 In other words, if this test fails to reject, the conclusion is the model captures no relationships.
-In this case, do not continue interpreting the results; either your conclusion is that there is no relationship, or you need to return to the model design phase.
+In this case, do not continue interpreting the results; your conclusion is that there is no linear relationship.
 If this test does reject, you can continue interpreting.
 - The ^$^R^2^$^ ("R-squared") is a measure of model fit.
 It ranges from 0 to 1 and is a percentage, explaining what percent in the variation in the response is explained by the linear relationship with the predictors.
 What's considered a "large" ^$^R^2^$^ depends greatly on your field and the situation, in very general terms, .6 is good and above .8 is great.
 However, if you know that there are a lot of unmeasured variables, a much smaller ^$^R^2^$^ can be considered good as well.
+The ^$^R^2^$^ of <<dd_display: %9.2f e(r2)>> is low, though it's not so close to 0 as to be meaningless.
-- Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable.]
+- Mathematically, adding a new predictor to the model will increase the ^$^R^2^$^, regardless of how useless the variable is.^[The only exception is if the predictor being added is either constant or identical to another variable, in which case the regression model won't estimate a coefficient for it anyways.]
 This makes ^$^R^2^$^ poor for model comparison, as it would always select the model with the most predictors.
-Instead, the adjusted ^$^R^2^$^ ("Adj R-Squared") accounts for this; it penalizes the ^$^R^2^$^ by the number of predictors in the model.
+Instead, the adjusted
+  ^$^R^2^$^ ("Adj R-Squared") accounts for this; it penalizes the ^$^R^2^$^ by the number of predictors in the model.
 Use the ^$^R^2^$^ to measure model fit, use the adjusted ^$^R^2^$^ for model comparison.
 - The root mean squared error ("Root MSE", as known as RMSE) is a measure of the average difference between the observed outcome and the predicted outcome.
 It can be used as another measure of model fit, as it is on the scale of the outcome variable.
 So for this example, the RMSE is
-  <<dd_display: %9.4f e(rmse)>> so the average error in the model is about <<dd_display: %9.1f e(rmse)>> mpg.
+  <<dd_display: %9.2f e(rmse)>> so the average error is about $<<dd_display: %9.2f e(rmse)>>.
+Recall that we saw before that expenditure ranged to
+  $ 8000, so an error of $<<dd_display: %9.0f e(rmse)>> is low, but not insignificant.

 Finally, we get to the coefficient table.
 Each row represents a single predictor.
 The "\_cons" row is the intercept; it's Coef. of
-<<dd_display: %9.4f _b[_cons]>> represents the average response *when all other predictors are 0*.
-This is usually not interesting; how many cars
+<<dd_display: %9.2f _b[_cons]>> represents the average response *when all other predictors are 0*.
+Given that square-footage cannot be 0, this is
-weighing 0 lbs do you know of?
-So we'll ignore this and instead go over the other rows.
+meaningless and can be ignored.
+(Note that we cannot exclude the constant, we are simply ignoring it.)

 - "Coef.": These are the ^$^\beta^$^ from the above model.
 We interpret each as "For a 1 increase in the value of the covariate with all other predictors held constant, we would predict this change in the response, on average."
-For example, for every additional inch^[This is why it's important to familiarize yourself with the units in your data!] of headroom in a car (while its gear ratio is constant), it is predicted to have an average of <<dd_display: %9.4f abs(_b[headroom])>> lower mpg.
+For example, for every additional square foot in a house (while the gender of the respondent is constant), the respondent is predicted to have an average of $<<dd_display:%9.2f abs(_b[totsqft_en])>> lower expenditure.
+It may make more sense to discuss this in terms of whole dollar changes; for every additional four square feet, we'd expect a $ 1 increase in expenditure.
 - "Std.
 Err.": This represents the error attached to the coefficient.
 This is rarely interpreted; but if it gets extremely large or extremely small
   (and the Coef. doesn't likewise go to extremes), its an indication there may be something wrong.
 - "t": This is the standardized coefficient, calculated as Coef./Std.
 Err.
 We can't directly compare the Coef.'s because of the different scales, but we can examine the standardized coefficients to get a sense of which predictor has a larger impact.
-In this model, we see that the impact of weight is much more than the impact of displacement.
+In this model, we see that the impact of square footage is much more than the impact of gender.
 - "P>|t|": The p-value testing whether the coefficient is significantly different than 0.
-In this model, we see that both `gear_ratio` and `headroom` have significant p-values.
+In this model, we see that square footage is significant, while there appears to be no gender difference.
 - "[95% Conf. interval]": A range of possible values.

 Whenever we look at any model, a distinction needs to be drawn between statistical significance and practical significance.
 While these two